Meat-packing industry: Labor and safety issues

 The act of slaughtering animals or of raising or transporting animals for slaughter may engender psychological stress or trauma in the people involved.
 A 2016 study in Organization indicates, "Regression analyses of data from 10,605 Danish workers across 44 occupations suggest that slaughterhouse workers consistently experience lower physical and psychological well-being along with increased incidences of negative coping behavior".
 A 2009 study by criminologist Amy Fitzgerald indicates, "slaughterhouse employment increases total arrest rates, arrests for violent crimes, arrests for rape, and arrests for other sex offenses in comparison with other industries".
 As authors from the PTSD Journal stated, "These employees are hired to kill animals, such as pigs and cows that are largely gentle creatures.
 Carrying out this action requires workers to disconnect from what they are doing and from the creature standing before them.
 This emotional dissonance can lead to consequences such as domestic violence, social withdrawal, anxiety, drug and alcohol abuse, and PTSD".

-Slaughterhouses in the United States commonly illegally employ and exploit underage workers and illegal immigrants.
+Slaughterhouses in the United States commonly unlawfully employ and exploit underage workers and illegal immigrants.
 In 2010, Human Rights Watch described slaughterhouse line work in the United States as a human rights crime.
 In a report by Oxfam America, slaughterhouse workers were observed not being allowed breaks, were often required to wear diapers, and were paid below minimum wage.

 Another problem in this context is that the pharmaceutical industry obtains basic materials for its products from the meat-packing industry; for example, tissue extracts from slaughterhouse waste.
 In the COVID-19 pandemic in 2020, this led to the paradoxical situation that mass slaughterhouses were infection drivers due to the bad labor conditions and at the same time suppliers of important therapeutics such as heparin, which subsequently became a scarce commodity.
 Medical historian Benjamin Prinz has therefore pointed to the fragility of today's healthcare systems, which themselves participate in environmentally destructive and disease-causing production chains.

 Contemporary concerns about the meat industry within the American context have often been colored by the COVID-19 pandemic and the resulting supply chain issues.
 Beyond the consumer perspective, workers were expected to drastically increase the rate at which they process animals.
 For instance, workers were expected to process 175 birds per minute up from 140 birds per minute.
 In part this was due to shortages of workers.
 Workers within the industry were often in the news for large outbreaks within factories.
 By its nature meat processing requires close proximity to other workers and exposure to a slew of bacteria and viruses.
 Additionally, workers often have to yell over loud machinery which increases the amount of contaminated droplets in the air.
 More than 50,000 meat packing workers contracted the disease and over 200 died.
 Disease is not evenly distributed throughout factories and all workers in a given factory are not at equal risk for exposure and negative health outcomes despite working the same job.
 In particular, the overlap of immigration status and workplace exposures can result in a variety of negative health outcomes.